francescoditria/jengiscan/README.md

 # jengiscan
-Java Engine for MySQL Databases Scan<br>
+Java Engine for Database Scan<br>
+extracts the profile of MySQL databases